A New Tool for Relaxation, Self-Regulation, & Beyond

 What I knew for sure was that the experiment had elicited positive results.

-I had succeeded in consciously disengaging from the external
+I had succeeded in consciously disengaging from

 I felt as if I’d just raised my whole vibration.
 Had I?
 This was definitely something else to ponder.